-Based on the school's Academic Performance and College and Career Readiness Indicators on the 2023 CA Dashboard, as well as partner input, we've determined the school needs to dedicate resources, time, and attention to providing high-quality, equitable, and responsive instruction so all students can succeed at high levels.
-Declining achievement in ELA and Math at the end of the last LCAP cycle indicates that all students must continue increasing communication and critical thinking skills.
-This is especially important for SwDs who have lower performance levels on the CA School Dashboard.
-Although 2023 academic data for English Learners is not publically available due to data suppression and low student numbers, an internal analysis of raw data files tells us that ELs are also performaning far below all students in ELA and Math; therefore, we intend to address this equity gap with contributing actions/services.
+Based on the school's Academic Performance on the 2023 CA Dashboard and from internal sources when data has been suppressed for small student subgroup populations, as well as stakeholder input, we've determined the school needs to dedicate resources, time, and attention to providing high-quality, equitable, and responsive instruction so all students can succeed at high levels.
+While impressive growth in ELA and math academic achievement has been demonstrated throughout the last LCAP cycle (2020-2023), as evidenced through CAASPP data, there are significant equity gaps for socioeconomically disadvantages students (SED) and students with disabilities (SwD) in all areas; therefore, we have determined that all students continue increasing communication and critical thinking skills.
 Additionally, secondary students need increased opportunities to be prepared for life after graduation and considered College and Career Ready including a-g course access, dual enrollment, and career-technical education (CTE) opportunities.
 Through a lens of equity, the school will focus on the needs of ALL students ensuring significant subgroups and unduplicated groups have comparable student outcomes.
 This includes the school's ability to support English Learners on their path to becoming fluent English proficient.
 We will monitor growth and make instructional decisions to impact achievement in differentiated areas of need throughout the school year using the NWEA MAP assessment.
 The identified metrics below will help us measure growth and tell us if the actions/services identified are making an impact and enabling us to address areas of student need authentically.

-Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline 2.1 CAASPP ELA DFS (CA Dashboard & RCOE Tableau) Spring 2023 All: 24 points below (Orange) SED: 23.8 points below (Orange) Spring 2026 All: >5 below (Green or Blue) SED: >5 below (Green or Blue)
+Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline 2.1 CAASPP ELA DFS (CA Dashboard, RCOE Tableau, & Parsec) Spring 2023 All: 35.5 points above (Blue) SED: 7.9 points below (Yellow) SwD: Spring 2026 All: >35.5 above (Green or Blue) SED: >1.1 above (Green or Blue) SwD: TBD

-Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline SwD: 77.8 points below (Orange) Hispanic: 47.6 points below (Yellow) SwD: >68.8 below (Yellow) Hisp: >5 below (Green or Blue) 2.2 CAASPP Math DFS (CA Dashboard & ROCE Tableau) Spring 2023 All: 52.2 points below (Orange) SED: 57.6 points below (Yellow) SwD: 124.7 points below (Red) Hispanic: 100.3 points below (Orange) Spring 2026 All: >25 below (Green or Blue) SED: >25 below (Green or Blue) SwD: >115.7 below (Orange) Hispanic: >91.3 below (Yellow) 2.3 % of 11th Grade students who Met/Exceeded Standard in ELA to be considered EAP ready (CAASPP Data via CDE website) Spring 2023 All: 63% Spring 2026 All: >60% 2.4 % of 11th Grade students who Met/Exceeded Standard in Math to be considered EAP ready (CAASPP Data via CDE website) Spring 2023 All: 25% Spring 2026 All: >40% 2.5 Average achievement & growth percentile on the NWEA MAP Reading Test Fall 2023 Achievement: 52nd Spring 2024 Achievement: 41st Fall 23-Spring 24 Growth: 22nd Spring 2027 Achievement: >50th Fall 26-Spring 27 Growth: >50th
+Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline Hispanic: 58.7 points above (Blue) Hispanic: >58.7 above (Green or Blue) 2.2 CAASPP Math DFS (CA Dashboard, RCOE Tableau, & Parsec) Spring 2023 All: -2.3 points below (Green) SED: -50.2 points below (Orange) SwD: Hispanic: 21.7 points above (Blue) Spring 2026 All: >1.0 above (Green or Blue) SED: >41.2 below (Yellow) SwD: TBD Hispanic: >21.7 above (Green or Blue) 2.3 % of 11th Grade students who Met/Exceeded Standard in ELA to be considered EAP ready (CAASPP Data via CDE website) Spring 2023 All: 100% Spring 2023 All: >75% 2.4 % of 11th Grade students who Met/Exceeded Standard in Math to be considered EAP ready (CAASPP Data via CDE website) Spring 2023 All: 50% Spring 2023 All: >60% 2.5 Average achievement & growth percentile on the NWEA MAP Reading Test (NWEA) Fall 2023 Achievement: 60th Spring 2024 Achievement: 62nd Fall 23 - Spring 24 Growth: 49th Spring 2027 Achievement: >50th Fall 26 - Spring 27 Growth: >50th